poseidon/typhoon/docs/architecture/concepts.md

 #### Controllers

-Controller nodes are scheduled to run the Kubernetes `apiserver`, `scheduler`, `controller-manager`, `kube-dns`, and `kube-proxy`.
+Controller nodes are scheduled to run the Kubernetes `apiserver`, `scheduler`, `controller-manager`, `coredns`, and `kube-proxy`.
 A fully qualified domain name (e.g. cluster_name.domain.com) resolving to a network load balancer or round-robin DNS (depends on platform) is used to refer to the control plane.

 #### Workers